Skip to content

 http://yourhost:8071/metrics/prometheus

-• Application metrics — derived from the @Timed REST entry points of GROBID.
-Each endpoint produces a Prometheus summary: a _count series (number of requests, i.e. throughput) and latency quantiles.
-The metric names are the fully-qualified Java names with dots replaced by underscores, e.g. org_grobid_service_GrobidRestService_processFulltextDocument_post.
+• Dropwizard REST timers — derived from the @Timed REST entry points.
+Each endpoint produces a Prometheus summary: a _count series (throughput) and latency quantiles, named with the fully-qualified Java names, e.g. org_grobid_service_GrobidRestService_processFulltextDocument_post.

 • JVM / process metrics — heap and non-heap memory, garbage collection, threads, CPU and file descriptors.
 These come from the standard Prometheus JVM collectors and use the conventional names, e.g. jvm_memory_bytes_used, jvm_gc_collection_seconds_count, jvm_threads_current, process_cpu_seconds_total.